BanklessTimes

 MON price chart | Source: TradingView

 Third-party data shows that Monad’s network is doing well despite the ongoing MON price crash.
 According to Nansen, Monad is the fastest-growing blockchain network by far.
-It handled over 52 million transactions in the last 30 days, up by 300% in the last 30 days.
-Polygon, the second fastest chain, grew by 87% in the same period.
+It processed over 52 million transactions in the last 30 days, up 300% from the previous 30 days.
+Polygon, the second-fastest chain, grew by 87% during the same period.

 READ MORE: Ethereum Price Multi-Chart Analysis Points to an ETH Crash

-The growing Monad growth also happened as the number of active addresses in the network has accelerated.
-Its active addresses jumped by 314% in the last 30 days to over 1.3 million, higher than some of the best-known chains like Avalanche, Chiliz, Stellar, and Algorand.
+The growing Monad growth also occurred as the number of active addresses on the network accelerated.
+Its active addresses jumped by 314% over the last 30 days to over 1.3 million, surpassing some of the best-known chains like Avalanche, Chiliz, Stellar, and Algorand.

 Monad is also making more money, albeit from a low base.
-Its fees jumped by 105% in this period to nearly $200k, also higher than other popular chains like Stellar, Algorand, and Stacks.
+Its fees jumped by 105% during this period to nearly $200k, also higher than those of other popular chains like Stellar, Algorand, and Stacks.

 More data shows that Monad’s network is doing well in other areas.
-For example, its total value locked (TVL) jumped to a record high of $376 million, also much higher than some of the best-known chains like Cardano and Algorand.
+For example, its total value locked (TVL) jumped to a record high of $376 million, well above some of the best-known chains like Cardano and Algorand.

 This growth has been driven by Upshift, whose TVL jumped by 146% in the last 30 days to $91 million.
 Morpho, Uniswap, Curvance, and Curve Finance have also had their TVLs jump to over $21 million.

-Monad’s DEX volume has also continued growing in the past few weeks.
+Monad’s DEX volume has also continued to grow over the past few weeks.
 Protocols in the network handled over $2.39 billion in the last 30 days.
 In contrast, Cardano handled over $203 million in volume despite receiving a NIGHT boost.
 Its DEX volume was higher than other chains like Tron, Seo, Plasma, and Hedera.

-Therefore, the MON price crashed because of the ongoing crypto market retreat and the fact that investors often dump newly launched tokens as we predicted here.
-This decline normally happens as the hype among traders wanes.
+Therefore, the MON price crashed due to the ongoing crypto market retreat and the tendency of investors to dump newly launched tokens, as we predicted here.
+This decline typically occurs as trader hype wanes.

 READ MORE: Kraken, BitGo, Consensys, Chainalysis, SpaceX, to Lead Crypto IPOs in 2026